-Grooming appointments are available on Monday and Tuesday.
+Grooming appointments are available on Monday to Thursday.
 Call us on 03 9877 3999 to make an appointment for your pet.
 It is best to book well in advance to avoid disappointment, especially during the warmer months when our groomer is at their busiest.

 Grooming at home

 We encourage you to also engage in regular grooming with your pet at home.
 There are numerous benefits of regular grooming, for example: